craig-davis/wr250r/wr250r/_articles/wr250r-to-wr250x-conversion-guide.md

 </div>

 <div class='alert alert-info'>
-	<strong>Notice</strong>: If you are using Warp 9 supermoto wheels, the front wheel comes with a 240mm rotor instead of the standard WR250X 298mm rotor, so it will fit the stock WR250R caliper assembly.
+	<strong>Notice</strong>: If you are using <a href='http://www.warp9racing.com/sm_wheels_yamaha.html' target='_blank'>Warp 9 supermoto wheels</a>, the front wheel comes with a 240mm rotor instead of the standard WR250X 298mm rotor, so it will fit the stock WR250R caliper assembly.
 </div>

 Overall, you have a few options to handle the rotor size difference when using OEM WR250X wheels